Water heater installation slow draining

 How often should I flush my water heater?

-Yes, flushing a water heater is a DIY-friendly task that most homeowners can do themselves.
-However, if you're not comfortable working with the tank or the issue persists, it's best to call a professional plumber.
+Yes, many homeowners can flush their water heater as a DIY project.
+However, if you're not comfortable doing it yourself or encounter any issues, it's best to call a professional plumber.

 Connect with certified professionals in your area